dori-dev/fastapi-microservice/README.md

-# Simple Microservice with FastAPI & RPC
+# Simple Microservice with FastAPI & RabbitMQ

 The simple microservice project that use `FastAPI` and `RabbitMQ`.